Ancestral diet plans support your muscle cells, fat loss, and improved health – but which specific ancestral diet plan is right for you?

 - some people have higher blood pressure, some lower

 - some people have a sensitivity to grains, others thrive on grains

 - some people have a sensitivity to meat, others thrive on meat

-- many people are trying to lose weight, but some people are trying to gain weight
+- many people are trying to lose weight, but some are trying to gain weight.

-Nutritional expert David Rainoshek asserts that each of us is on a nutritional journey and at various times in our lives we find ourselves in different places on the diet spectrum.
+Nutritional expert David Rainoshek asserts that each of us is on a nutritional journey.
+At various times in our lives, we find ourselves in different places on the diet spectrum.

 There’s a full spectrum of cuisine available to the modern Westerner.

-In fact, there are more food choices available to us now than there have ever been before.
+There are more food choices available to us now than ever before.